 It has the same X-Trans III sensor as the XT-20, so image quality is superb.
 Battery life isn’t magnificent, but you get 310 shots on a full charge.

 Currently, Sony is leaps and bounds ahead of the competition when it comes to full frame mirrorless cameras, with Nikon and Canon releasing their first models in late 2018.
 Meanwhile, Sony is on iteration three of their popular a7.

 The Sony Alpha a7 III is a full frame mirrorless camera that improves upon it’s predecessor in a number of ways.
 First, it offers silent shooting.
 A common complaint about previous Sony cameras was that they could be quite loud when taking photos.
 It also has improved battery life, up to 610 shots with the EVF, or 710 with the screen, which is more than double that of the a7 II.

 Other features include an all new 24.2 megapixel full frame sensor that offers excellent low-light performance, 10fps burst shooting (double the a7 II), a tilting touchscreen, and a weatherproof body.
-For $2000, nothing currently comes close to this camera, but we’ll update this post when it does!
+For the money, this is definitely one of the best mirrorless cameras out there!